-Very valid reasons why bloggers don’t start a YouTube channel
+Valid reasons why bloggers don’t start a YouTube channel & why you should start a Youtube channel

 Experts say video is the future and that if you’re a blogger, you should be doing video.
 Really, only you know what you should be doing and what feels right to you.
 But the facts about video stand strong: 73% of adults in the USA are on YouTube and the platform has 2 billion logged-in monthly users, according to a report put out by Hootsuite.